anima-research/connectome-adapters/docs/code_structure.md

 The `Adapter` class actively monitors its connection to the platform through an asynchronous background process defined in the `_monitor_connection` method.
 This process periodically checks if the established connection remains active.
 If the connection is lost, the adapter attempts to automatically reconnect.
 After exhausting all reconnection attempts, it raises a `RuntimeError` with the message "Connection check failed."
 When the connection is healthy - either maintained from the original connection or successfully reestablished - the adapter periodically emits a `connect` event to inform Connectome of its operational status.

 The reconnection mechanism varies significantly between platforms.
-Slack: The adapter explicitly attempts reconnection with `await self.client.reconnect()`.
+Slack: the adapter explicitly attempts reconnection with `await self.client.reconnect()`.
-Discord: No explicit reconnection logic is implemented as the official `discord.py` library handles reconnection automatically.
+Discord: no explicit reconnection logic is implemented as the official `discord.py` library handles reconnection automatically.
-Telegram: Explicit reconnection is avoided to prevent Flood errors and excessive timeouts, requiring more careful manual handling.
+Telegram: explicit reconnection is avoided to prevent Flood errors and excessive timeouts, requiring more careful manual handling.

 The Adapter class also handles error conditions by emitting `disconnect` events when the connection fails or when the adapter is intentionally shutting down.